 "Paper returns must be entered into the computer by hand," says Holland, "so it takes them much longer to process."

 While e-filing is the fastest option for most taxpayers, some situations require you to file a paper return.
-If you're requesting an adoption credit or filing a multiple support agreement, for example, you are ineligible to e-file your return.
-Additionally, some forms and supporting documents, such as a power of attorney, require additional forms that must be mailed into the IRS even if you e-file.
+Some forms and supporting documents, such as a power of attorney, require additional forms that must be mailed into the IRS even if you e-file.

 Amending your tax return

-If you need to make changes to your tax return after you've filed, you'll need to prepare an amended return.
+If you have made an error or need to make changes to your tax return after you've filed, you'll need to prepare an amended return.
 Beginning with 2019 tax returns, the IRS began accepting e-filed amended returns as long as the original return was e-filed.
-Prior year amended returns are ineligible for e-filing and must be mailed to the IRS.
+Amended returns for years prior to 2019 are ineligible for e-filing and must be mailed to the IRS.
 Processing for an amendment can take an estimated eight to 12 weeks or more from the date the IRS receives the return.

 Amending won't affect your original refund, of course.
 You might want to wait to amend a return with minor errors until you've received the original refund, cautions Holland.
 "Often the IRS system catches small transposition or mathematical errors when a return is processed and adjusts the refund amount prior to sending it out."